abdullahguch/nmap-scan-automation/README.md

 ## Features

 - Automated daily security scans using Nmap.
-- Results saved to a file with the current date.
+- Results saved to a file with the current date and time.
-- Email alerts sent in case of changes in the scan results.

 ## Prerequisites